Which Teaching Credential is Right for Me?

 Elementary school teaching credentials allow you to teach pre-K, kindergarten, and elementary education.
 Credentials for elementary education cover multiple subjects, rather than a single subject, such as math or history.

 Secondary school teaching credentials cover a single subject, rather than multiple subjects.
-You’ll be prepared to teach the subject at various levels, from K-12 to adult education.
+You’ll be prepared to teach the subject at various levels, from elementary school, middle school, and high school up to adult education.

 Which Teaching Credential is Right?

 The right teaching credential will allow you to teach the subject that interests you to the level of children or adults you want to work with.
-If you have a passion for working with young children, then an elementary school teaching credential is a strong fit.
+If you have a passion for working with young children, then an elementary school teaching credential is a strong fit for your professional development.

 If you would prefer to teach one subject instead of multiple, then you may prefer a secondary school teaching credential.
 Likewise, if you are highly interested in one topic, you’ll be able to pursue your passions more with secondary school teaching credentials.

-Consider what you most enjoy.
+Consider what teaching experience you would most enjoy.
 Would you rather teach critical thinking and academic skills or direct children in play?
 If you’re not sure what age group is right, volunteer with children to get a better idea of what you enjoy.

-Once you’ve made the decision, find a teacher training program and prepare to obtain your teaching credentials.
+Once you’ve made the decision, find a student teaching training program and prepare to obtain your teaching credentials.

-Interested in learning more about CA teaching and online teaching credentials?
+Interested in learning more about CA teaching, online teaching credentials, or any of our other teacher education programs?
 Contact an Alliant admissions counselor today.